-The Centre wishes to recruit three Research Fellows to work as a team, forming the first generation of scientists and scholars associated with the Centre.
-With this call for the first generation of fellows, the Centre attends to both current emotional climates of politics, as well as to future ones.
-At the Centre for the Politics, we wish to bring together bright minds from different fields: researchers from the humanities and social sciences as well as life sciences who address these issues in their research.
-They need to be united in their interest in working across disciplines to jointly develop visionary ideas for the politics of feelings, and contribute to the development of original and impactful research projects, bearing in mind our society’s long-term welfare and sustainability.
+At the Centre, we wish to bring together bright minds from different fields: researchers from the social sciences and humanities as well as life sciences who wish address the aforementioned issues in their research.
+The researchers are expected to have a genuine interest in working across disciplines to jointly develop visionary ideas for the politics of feelings, and contribute to the development of original and impactful research projects, bearing in mind our society’s long-term welfare and sustainability.

 We want to support successful candidates to pursue their own research agenda in the field of emotions and politics.
 And we also expect them to collaborate with the Director of the Centre and the other fellows on joint research projects.
-We therefore invite applicants to submit with their fellowship applications a research proposal where they will present a project that falls within the broad remit of the Centre’s scope.
+We therefore invite applicants to submit suggestions for a project that falls within the broad remit of the Centre’s scope.

 Examples of Themes

-The themes below represent some illustrative examples that could be explored by the Centre’s first cohort of fellows.
-Applicants should not feel obliged to address any of these particular themes in their project proposals, but the expectation is that all proposals will address a topic that considers the relation between feelings and politics.
+The themes below represent some illustrative examples that could be explored by the Centre’s research team.
+Applicants should not feel obliged to address any of these particular themes in their project proposals, but the expectation is that all proposals will address a topic that considers the relation between emotions and politics.

 • The mentalization of physiological states and political behaviour: One of the pressing issues that we are facing is how exactly to align physiological responses and reactions, that are often unconscious, with the subjectively experienced conscious emotion.
 Gaps still exist between different levels of analysis (e.g. from physiological states to psychological concepts) which must be bridged in order to achieve a broader and causal understanding of the link between emotions and political behaviour.